 Salamander Resort & Spa is a timeless destination, located in historic Middleburg, Virginia.
 This quintessential town is steeped in equestrian traditions, and easily accessible to Washington, D.C.
 The resort is the ultimate place of discovery and the epitome of luxury, combining artfully designed facilities with unparalleled experiences, all resting on 340 acres framed by Blue Ridge Mountains, lush vineyards and horse farms.

 Salamander Resort & Spa is found in the charming and historic small town of Middleburg, Virginia.
 The charismatic resort features 168 guestrooms and suites all with scenic views of the countryside.
-Truly dedicated to health and wellness, the resort boosts a 23,000-square-foot spa with 14 treatment rooms and a private outdoor courtyard with heated pool.
+Truly dedicated to health and wellness, a 23,000-square-foot spa presents 14 treatment rooms and a private outdoor courtyard with heated pool.
 In addition, Salamander has built one of the finest equestrian facilities and programs in the country with 25 on-site acres dedicated to riding and a 14,000-square-foot stable.
 The culinary program also does not disappoint with the rustic Harrimans Virginia Piedmont Grill, a multi-experience cooking studio, well-appointed wine bar and jovial billiards room.
 Also offering zip lining, tennis, nature hikes, archery and an abundant amount of other outdoor activities, the adventures are endless.

 History & Culture